librato/taxonomy/Part2/traditional/free_open/monoliths/data/prometheus.md

 As mentioned in the intro above, Prometheus is one of the newer class of TSDB's that support multi-dimensionality.
-Metrics are individually identified as a combination of a name and a collection of key/value tags, which enables fast fas searching and queries via the Web-UI.
+Metrics are individually identified as a combination of a name and a collection of key/value tags, which enables fast searching and queries via the Web-UI.

 ### Analysis capabilities